FreshSupaSulley/Auto-2FA/README.md

 Contributing
 ------------
+This extension uses [WXT](wxt.dev), an awesome web extension framework supports building to multiple platforms.
+If you'd like to contribute, get familiar with this framework first.

-Feel free to open pull requests, share security concerns, or adapt Auto 2FA into a project of your own.
+Feel free to open pull requests / issues, share security concerns, or adapt Auto 2FA into a project of your own.